Scrapbooking and cooking are my favourite things to do. TV is a close third. Luckily I am an introvert and love being at home.

 I would set myself up on our dining table while my daughter slept and make pages - some good, some bad.
 By the time my son was born, I was finding it hard to deal with the constant mess (no scrap room) and started to look into digital scrapbooking.
 I got a Macbook Pro in early 2010 and learned as much as I could about that side of scrapbooking.

 My love for scrapbooking has ebbed and flowed but it's always there.
 I can't imagine not being a scrapbooker now.
-I mostly make digital pages and photo book projects, but I have enjoyed doing some hybrid projects lately, mainly because I miss the paper and the letter stickers.
+It's a lifestyle isn't it?
+I mostly make digital pages and photo-book projects in a minimalist style, but enjoy doing some hybrid projects (mainly because I still have a healthy letter sticker habit).
 I would call myself a simple scrapbooker - not many fancy techniques or trends on my pages.
+I have a communication degree and that background in page design, typeface, advertising and professional writing comes in very handy all these years later.

 In 2019 I opened my online shop for digital scrapbook supplies - Shannan Pages Shop (HERE).
-Here you can find layered templates, guided album kits, digital journal cards and other digital goodness.
+You can find layered templates, guided album kits, digital journal cards and other digital goodness all in a minimalist, simple style.

 Thank you for being here!